 This process fuels financial and political corruption, with big-businesses consistently caught out paying bribes to win lucrative contracts.

 A key alternative to PPPs are Public-Public Partnerships (PUPs).

-This involves strong public services, usually at the muncipal level, twinning with weaker public utilities elsewhere in the world to jointly solve problems and improve service quality, often through transfer of technical skills, while preserving decent employment.
+This involves strong public services, usually at the municipal level, twinning with weaker public utilities elsewhere in the world to jointly solve problems and improve service quality, often through transfer of technical skills, while preserving decent employment.

 When governments do not renew contracts with private operators, or terminate them early, PUPs provide a viable way to access expertise and improve services.

-For workers "Through trade union and civil society mobilisation, we convinced 98% of Thessaloniki voters to oppose water privatisation
+"Through trade union and civil society mobilisation, we convinced 98% of Thessaloniki voters to oppose water privatisation

 The resistance to privatisation must be organised locally, but the fight can only be won with regional and global support.